 So many Goddard students and faculty participated in the January 21st Women’s March in marches across the country.
 This series highlights some of those marches.
-Here’s accounts of the Montpelier, Vermont march by students Tracy Murphy and Stefania Pantanella.
+Here’s accounts of the Montpelier, Vermont march by students Tracy Murphy and Stefania Patinella.

 I had the opportunity to join an estimated 15,000 people in Montpelier, Vermont, for the Women’s March and unity rally at the statehouse.
 Among these people were students in the undergraduate education program at Goddard, who lovingly welcomed me to march and rally with them.
 The Goddard family and inclusive nature spreads across residencies, I learned.

 We hollered together.
 We laughed together.
 We wiped away tears together.
 The energy was warm and passionate, and the crowd erupted with thunderous cheer when senator Bernie Sanders made a surprise entrance and speech.
 I was also blown away by incredible slam poetry performed by Muslim Girls Making Change.
 It was a sea of love, unity, and pink pussyhats, of which I knit twelve.
 It’s a day I hope never to forget.